Music Education and Community Engagement

 Our Musical Connections program teaches the youngest students in New York City public elementary schools to compose music and explore their creative potential.
 The program is based on the belief that composing is a fundamental way to understand music and the most tangible way to demonstrate that understanding.
 Near the end of each residency, professional musicians perform students’ “works-in-progress” for families, teachers, fellow students, and administrators.
 Students also attend our L.O.S.
 KIDS concerts to connect their in-class work to live concert performances.

 LOS is unique in focusing on composing in the early grades and including every student in a grade.
 We work in underserved neighborhoods where our partner schools offer little or no music instruction other than Musical Connections.
-Last year, 1,700 students, 1,900 parents, and 81 teachers across New York City partnered in the program.
+This year, 2,000 students, 2,200 parents, and 90 teachers across New York City are partnered in the program.

 Live in Concert!